 Whether your new companion is canine or feline, we want to help you provide the best possible care for them.
-That’s why we recommend preventive care in the form of comprehensive wellness exams and vaccinations at least once a year.
+That’s why we recommend preventative care in the form of comprehensive wellness exams and vaccinations at least once a year.
 As an AAHA-accredited animal hospital, we abide by the highest standards with our vaccination protocols.
-This means that we customize these protocols to the specific needs of pet dog, based on age, breed, and risk of exposure.
+This means that we customize these protocols to the specific needs of your pet, based on age, breed, and risk of exposure.

 - Separate treatment areas for cats